gohilriddhi21/diy-doctor/README.md

    cd src/ui/
    ```

-3. Add a file titled '.env' to the directory containing 'app.py' that includes the following information:
+3. Export the below variable in your system environment, or add it in .env file inside the `src/ui/` directory.
    ```bash
       OPENROUTER_API_KEY=<YOUR_KEY_HERE>
    ```